tim-fiola/network_traffic_modeler_py3/README.md

 Which Model Class To Use
 ==================================
+All model classes support:
+- IGP routing
+- RSVP LSPs carrying traffic demands that have matching source and destination as the RSVP LSPs
+- RSVP auto-bandwidth or fixed bandwidth
+- RSVP LSP manual metrics

 The PerformanceModel class allows for:
 - Single Circuits between 2 Nodes
-- RSVP LSPs carrying traffic demands that have matching source and destination as the RSVP LSPs
-- RSVP LSP manual metrics
 - Error messages if it detects use of IGP shortcuts or multiple Circuits between 2 Nodes

 The FlexModel class allows for:
-- IGP shortcuts
 - Multiple Circuits between 2 Nodes
-- RSVP LSPs carrying traffic demands that have matching source and destination as the RSVP LSPs
 - RSVP LSP IGP shortcuts, whereby LSPs can carry traffic demands downstream, even if the demand does not have matching source and destination as the LSP

 In some cases, it's completely valid to model multiple Circuits between Nodes as a single Circuit.
 For example: in the case where there are multiple Circuits between Nodes but each Interface has the same metric and the use case is to model capacity between Nodes, it's often valid to combine the Circuit capacities and model as a single Circuit.
 In this case, the PerformanceModel object is recommended as it will give better performance.